tannewt/wa-law.org/bill/2023-24/hb/1066/1/README.md

 14. Sections 3020 and 3021 of this act replace an erroneous usage of the word "county" with "country."

+## Section 1001
+(1) The primary duty of peace officers, when responding to a domestic violence situation, is to enforce the laws allegedly violated and to protect the complaining party.

 ## Section 1002
 1. All training relating to the handling of domestic violence complaints by law enforcement officers must stress enforcement of criminal laws in domestic situations, availability of community resources, and protection of the victim.
 Law enforcement agencies and community organizations with expertise in the issue of domestic violence shall cooperate in all aspects of such training.